mDialog/smoke/README.md

 ## Configuration

 There are a few of configuration options.
-Like Akka, Smoke uses [Typesafe Config Library](https://github.com/typesafehub/config).
+Smoke uses [Typesafe Config Library](https://github.com/typesafehub/config).
 You can override any of the default configuration options by adding an `application.conf` file to your project.

     smoke {
-      timeout = 2s

-      log-type = "stdout" # alternatively, set to "file" log-file = "access.log" # if log-type is "file"
+      log-type = "stdout" # alternatively, set to "file" log-file = "access.log" # used if log-type set to "file"

       error-log-type = "stdout" # alternatively, set to "file" error-log-file = "error.log" # used if log-type set to "file" error-log-verbose = false

       http {
+        ##The default http port
+        port = 7771

-        #Multiple ports may be used by specifying more than one port in this list
+        #Multiple ports may be used by specifying a list, overriding the port setting
+        #(Set empty to disable http)
-        ports = [7771]
+        ports = [${smoke.http.port}]
       }

+      session{
+        secret=0sfi034nrosd23kaldasl
+      }

       https {

-        #Multiple ports may be used by specifying a list, overriding the port setting
-        #(Set empty to disable http)
+        #The ports on which run as https (leave empty to disable https)
         ports = []

         # Server Authentication

         # The location of the jks format key store to be used
         # If not provided, the system property javax.net.ssl.keyStore is used
-        ##key-store = "test.jks"
+        key-store = "src/test/resources/ssl/test.jks"

         # The password for the key store.
         # If not provided, the system property javax.net.ssl.keyStorePassword is used
-        ##key-store-password = "test-password"
+        key-store-password = "test-password"

         # Client Authentication